nginxinc/ansible-role-nginx-app-protect/README.md

     # Used when `app_protect_configure: true`.
     app_protect_log_policy_template_enable: true

     # Which violation types to log.
-Possible values: TBD
+Possible values: all, illegal, blocked
     # Used when `app_protect_configure: true` and `app_protect_log_policy_template_enable: true`.
     log_policy_filter_request_type: all